NashTech-Labs/lagom-poc/README.md

 # lagom-poc

 Building Reactive Java 8 application with Lagom framework.
 This is a classic CRUD application which persist events in Cassandra Db.
-Here, Cassandra is embed with Lagom framework so we don't need to install or start it.
-It will run when you start this application.
+Here we are using external Cassandra to persist events and external kafka for publishing and subscribing between microservices.

 ## Prerequisites
 1. Java 1.8